fravila08/PokemonPortfolio/README.md

 # Pokemon Portfolio

-This portfolio will clearly demonstrate my capabilities as a Full-Stack developer while creating a user experience that is both fun and informative.
+This portfolio will clearly demonstrate my capabilities as a Full-Stack developer, creating a user experience that is both interactive and informative.

-the previous version of this project is currently deployed [here](https://favilas-portfolio.com).
+The previous version of this project is currently deployed [here](https://favilas-portfolio.com).

 <img width="1512" alt="Screen Shot 2022-10-21 at 4 55 51 AM" src="https://user-images.githubusercontent.com/105952966/197190232-f58f3ae3-f146-4570-a5d2-74acedd1d100.png">